-Online marketplaces make it easy to set up a simple online shop and sell products straight away.

-- There are fewer constraints to how large your business can grow. - Your market can be expanded beyond local customers very quickly. - There is a wide range of online marketing tactics which can be used to target new customers. - It will be possible to stay open if there are any future Covid-19 restrictions and lockdowns.
+- Online marketplaces make it easy to set up a simple online shop and sell products straight away. - There are fewer constraints to how large your business can grow. - Your market can be expanded beyond local customers very quickly. - There is a wide range of online marketing tactics which can be used to target new customers. - It should be possible to stay open regardless of any restrictions or lockdowns as long as you have the resources.